Korngold & Tjajkovskij with Gustav Mahler Jugendorchester

 Darkness & Ecstasy with Karlsson & von Hausswolff

 Experience an evening where the beautiful and the terrifying meet.
-For the Baltic Sea Festival, Anna von Hausswolff and Mikael Karlsson have created a new piece.
+For the Baltic Sea Festival, Anna von Hausswolff and Mikael Karlsson have created the piece Grand Guignol.
+You can also watch the concert live on Berwaldhallen Play.

 Claudio Monteverdi's masterpiece Vespro della Beata Vergine is brought to life by the Italian ensemble La Fonte Musica.